 Identify what is in your control

 I encourage students to make a list of what is within their control – when they eat, sleep, study; how often they check their phone; who they spend time with; whether or not they go to class.
-Then, I ask them to make a list of what is beyond their control – whether their friend takes his/her medication; if their friend decides to drink alcohol or take drugs; whether their friend gets angry.
+Then, I ask them to make a list of what is beyond their control – whether their friend takes his/her medication; if their friend decides to drink alcohol or take drugs or looking for drug rehab in tampa; whether their friend gets angry.
 Ultimately, these are other people’s choices.
 Finally, I encourage students to focus on the things within their control and let go of those things which are beyond their control.